kalyaninagaraj/google-aiy-voicehat-skill/README.md

 ## About
-This Mycroft skill roughly follows @andlo's code outline for the excellent picroft-google-aiy-voicekit skill.
-It provides the same functionality but uses the gpiozero library instead of RPi.GPIO to operate the button-led combo connected to the voicehat.
+This Mycroft skill roughly follows @andlo's code outline for the excellent [picroft-google-aiy-voicekit](https://github.com/andlo/picroft-google-aiy-voicekit-skill) skill.
+It provides the same functionality but uses the gpiozero library instead of RPi.GPIO to operate the button-LED combo connected to the voicehat.

 Additionally, an extended button press